avrabe/CarND-Advanced-Lane-Lines/README.md

 #### Warp

-The perspective transformation is implemented in the [`Warp`](lane/image/__init__.py#L195) Layer).
+The perspective transformation is implemented in the [`Warp`](lane/image/__init__.py#L195) Layer.
 It is used in the function [`full_model()`](sobel.py#L41).

-The Warp Layer can be configured using the with of the top and the bottom as well as the height of the trapezoid and how much of the bottom should be trimmed (to remove parts of the car).
+The Warp Layer can be configured using the width of the top and the bottom as well as the height of the trapezoid and how much of the bottom should be trimmed (to remove parts of the car).
 In addition an offset can be added to the destination.

 The source and destination points are defined therefore as: